Carmen Possnig: Early life and education

+Medical career

-Possnig spent 13 months in 2017 and 2018 as a research medical doctor at Concordia Station in Antarctica, where she led the medical rescue team, and conducted studies for the European Space Agency on how the human body adapts to extreme environment of the South Pole.
+Possnig was a resident physician at the Vienna Associated Hospitals from 2014 to 2017, during which she received a diploma and certification for general practice.
+She spent 13 months in 2017 and 2018 as a research medical doctor at Concordia Station in Antarctica, where she led the medical rescue team and conducted studies for the European Space Agency on how the human body adapts to extreme environment of the South Pole.
 She wrote a book on her experience working in Antarctica, titled "Südlich vom Ende der Welt" ("South of the End of the World"), published by Ludwig Buchverlag in 2020.
 She began a PhD at the University of Innsbruck focused on space physiology in 2020 and in 2022 became a research medical doctor at the Medes Institute for Space Medicine and Physiology in Toulouse, France.

 Astronaut career

 The European Space Agency selected Possnig as a reserve astronaut for the 2022 selection of astronauts of the European Astronaut Corps.
 There were more than 22,500 applicants to the new class of astronauts.
 If chosen to carry out a space mission, Possnig would become the first Austrian woman to fly in space.